kimburgess/netlinx-common-libraries/README.md

 # Usage

-A convenience include has been provided to simply inclusion off all libraries.
-Ensure that the libraries are placed within a directory in your projects compile path then include them prior to referencing in your project code.
+A convenience include has been provided to simplify usage.
+Ensure that the libraries are placed within your project's compile path then include prior to utilizing provided functionality within your project code.

     include 'netlinx-common-libraries'